 The AVS requires that public sector agencies demonstrate:

-- risk management strategies are relevant to the nature and scale of agency risks
+- risk management strategies are relevant to the nature and scale of agency risks.

-The audit approach links work health and safety and injury management systems with performance outcomes.
+The audit approach links work health and safety management systems with performance outcomes.
 It emphasises what must go right in order to reduce injury risks and achieve early return to work.
 The focus is to test the agency’s safety and injury management systems to find out if they work in practice.

 The AVS takes a risk-based approach which is less resource intensive, and has a significantly reduced focus on compliance which allows the public sector to cut red tape while continuing to improve performance.
 The AVS also has greatly reduced documentation requirements, reducing the administrative burden on agencies.